AlbertWhite/react-demos/README.md

 Done:

-* create sample api with restify node module - done: api is ready https://github.com/AlbertWhite/restify-api-demo
+- create sample api with restify node module - done: api is ready https://github.com/AlbertWhite/restify-api-demo
-* router.
+- router.
 Build scene, container, component based on route.
-* use babel stage 3 for using spread function
+- use babel stage 3 for using spread function
-* api call with redux saga for dispatching action.
+- api call with redux saga for dispatching action.
-* splitBundle webpack plugin for faster compiling
+- splitBundle webpack plugin for faster compiling

 Something need to learn in detail:

-* manage scss with mixin
+- manage scss with mixin
-* write input component for the HOC field the above two tasks and make component reusable
+- write input component for the HOC field the above two tasks and make component reusable

-* manage api header and manage the response and error
+- manage api header and manage the response and error

+## demo 32

+- https://github.com/paularmstrong/normalizr Flatten nested json by creating entities. replace entity information by array of ids.
+- new Schema.Entity('entityName', {
+  property: otherEntityName,
+  property: [otherEntityName]
+  })

+- denormalizr is like a 'undo' for normalizr object.
+We can fill the data into entities, replace id by info object. denormalizr(result, schema, entity)

+- https://github.com/reduxjs/reselect why we need reselect ? in mapStateToProps, " any time the store is updated, mapStateToProps will be called".
+It causes many unnecessary update, with reselect, we defind the input as listeners.

+- createSelector is like a reduce function, take the value of input selector as input and use reduce function for calculation.
+If we need deal with the data after denormalir, use reselect.